 Tax Document Delivery Requirements

-During the 2020 tax season, Baird will issue various tax documents, including the Consolidated 1099 Tax Statement, to clients based on the type of account.
-A hard copy of the applicable tax forms will be mailed via the United States Postal Service (USPS) to each client by the extended IRS due date.
-The mailing deadlines for each tax form are shown in the table below.
-As always, Baird will mail tax forms as soon as year-end tax information adjustments have been processed.
+During the 2021 tax season, Baird will issue various tax documents, including the Consolidated 1099 Tax Statement, to clients based on the type of account.
+Applicable tax forms will be mailed via the United States Postal Service (USPS) or delivered electronically by the extended IRS deadlines as shown in the table below.
+As always, Baird will send tax forms as soon as year-end tax information adjustments have been processed.

 |Tax Form||Form Detail||2022 IRS Due Dates|